 If you’re anything like me, the biggest challenge is not finding source material but rather knowing when to stop.
 It’s about learning how to inject the feel of the era

-, and its character , without making one’s gaming group or own sanity suffering from the effort.
+, and its character , without making one’s gaming group or own sanity suffer from the effort.

 First, there are a lot of RPGs set in the Victorian era.
 Why not take advantage of them?
 Even if you’re not going to play one of these games, they serve as great inspiration—and they do a lot of the research for you, focused on gaming needs.